jnels13/NC_Litigation_Predictor/README.md

 <img align="center" src="https://github.com/jnels13/NC_Litigation_Predictor/blob/main/images/NC_Litigation_Banner.JPG" width="auto" height="auto">

 The NC_Litigation_Predictor is a probabilistic classifier; it provides a probability of success of a motion for summary judgment when considering the features of a given lawsuit.
 The model applies machine learning, built upon all of North Carolina's appellate decisions, and provides a prediction grounded in data, based upon the user's judge, jurisdiction, and case type, to supplement the legal-threshold criteria, so that stakeholders can make an informed cost-benefit analysis on litigation strategy.
+The final model may be run <a href="https://share.streamlit.io/jnels13/nc_litigation_predictor/main/litigation_predictor_streamlit.py">HERE.</a>

 This README follows the following format:
 <ul>